faturita/wakuseibokan/README.md

 * Now download the ode-0.14.tar tarball.
 * Modify configure script and remove from the script "-sse .... mmx"
 * Modify LIBTOOLIZE variables from 'glibtoolize' to 'libtoolize'

+Once these steps are completed you can compile ODE first and then follow the guidelines to install STK.

 * ./bootstrap
 * ./configure --disable-asserts
 * make clean && make && sudo make install